OlavHN/comoyo.github.com/_posts/2013-01-21-Comoyo-Hackathon.md

 - Tetris monitoring visualization of real-time events on Comoyo film (events like playing film, a payment going through, a user logging in etc.)
 ![Monitris](/assets/img/posts/hackathon/Monitris.png)

 If you have ideas for stuff you would like to see developed for our services, please leave a comment below!
+And if you want to join our next Hackathon, you can [apply for a job](https://comoyo.recruiterbox.com/) in our team.